AlexLiang27/musicplayerapp/README.md

 created called SetSongException gets thrown in the constructor of the class song when the requirements of my if statements are met.

 ## Phase 4: Task 3

+If I had more time to work on my project, I would have made my GUI a lot more neater and would have probably included the images for the song album everytime the song plays.
+The picture would then switch whenever the next song is played.
+Another thing
+I would change is my action command if statements because they are really long in this current version.
+I would make them switch statements if I had more time because switch statements are the same as if-else statements but are visually cleaner.
+I only found out about switch statements near the end of my project.